What Language is This? Ask Your Tokenizer: Experimental Setup

 \section{Experimental Setup}

-We evaluate the performance of \unilid across several prominent LID benchmarks, selected to cover a spectrum of challenges ranging from broad linguistic coverage and low-resource settings to fine-grained dialect identification.
+We evaluate the performance of \unilid across several prominent LID benchmarks.
 We note that the majority of our training protocol and evaluation paradigms follow prior work \cite{kargaran-etal-2023-glotlid,foroutan2025conlid}.
 Our experiments compare against widely-used baselines: \fasttext, \cld, and \glotlid.
 We perform analyses to show data efficiency, robustness to input length, and the impact of using different tokenizer vocabularies.\looseness=-1